JimzyLui/DevLeague-Modules/Algorithms/Big-O.md

 _obviously, do not write the Big-O notation on the whiteboard, this is for instructor reference_

+For the `fork()` examples, it would help if students diagram out the forking tree on the whiteboard

 O(N^2)
 ```javascript
 let size = 5;